manyprojects/e-commerce-client/README.md

 ## Overview

-e-commerce is a dynamic, responsive e-commerce website built on React in the font end and Express in the back end.
+E-COMMERCE is a dynamic, responsive e-commerce website built on React in the font end and Express in the back end.
 This website offers users a modern online shopping experience.

 ## Project Screenshots
 ![Screenshot 1](./screenshots/localhost_3000_2.png)